-- Cities advertise top attractions, and ensure they are clean and safe. - and nd tutorials, - Software offers user manuals and tutorials, illustrating step-by-step use of features. - Follow tutorials and execute each step. - Tests both functionality and accuracy of tutorials. - If software and tutorial do not match, report an issue.
+Cities advertise top attractions, and ensure they are clean and safe.

+- Software offers user manuals and tutorials, illustrating step-by-step use of features. - Follow tutorials and execute each step. - Tests both functionality and accuracy of tutorials. - If software and tutorial do not match, report an issue.